stegos/stegos/README.md

 Even one word corrections are welcome!
 Our objective is to encourage you to get interested in Stegos and contribute in any way possible.

-Please see https://github.com/stegos/stegos/blob/dev/CONTRIBUTING.md for more information on contributing.
+Please see our [CONTRIBUTING GUIDE](https://github.com/stegos/stegos/blob/dev/CONTRIBUTING.md) and [CODE OF CONDUCT](https://github.com/stegos/stegos/blob/readme/CODE_OF_CONDUCT.md) for more information on contributing.

 Copyright (c) 2108 Stegos AG